-On April 13, 2020, the Organization received loan proceeds in the amount of approximately \$275,000 under the Paycheck Protection Program ("PPP").
+In February 2021, the Organization received loan proceeds in the amount of approximately \$247,000 under the Paycheck Protection Program ("PPP") second draw.
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying business for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest are forgivable up to twenty-four weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the borrower reduces salaries or employee counts during the twenty-four week period.